-22 We obtain similar inferences if we utilize a country-level measure of stock return synchronicity (e.g., Morck, Yeung and Yu, 2000; Durnev, Morck, Yeung and Zarowin, 2003) in lieu of CIFAR.
+22 We obtain similar inferences if we utilize a country-level measure of stock return synchronicity (e.g., Morck et al., 2000; Durnev et al., 2003) in lieu of CIFAR.

 23 Our hypothesis, and the prevailing literature, does not posit a role for the timely accounting recognition of economic gains in the capital allocation process.
 However, given that TLR is mechanically defined as timely gain recognition plus the incremental timeliness of bad news recognition (as inferred from an estimation of a non-linear earnings-return model), it is possible that our TLR results are an artifact of a correlation between the general timeliness of earnings and investment sensitivities.
 The inclusion of TGR_k in our estimation of equation (10) does not materially alter our inferences with respect to TLR (results not tabulated).
 Moreover, our estimations fail to detect a significant relation between the timely recognition of economic gains and investment sensitivities.